 - The package Command Timeout + the scheduled action Distribute over value

-- Complete the Targeting Criteria section and click Show preview to continue.
+- Complete the Targeting Criteria section to specify endpoints where the action must run.

-- Review the preview details and click Deploy Action.
+- Click Show preview to continue, review the affected endpoints, and click Deploy Action.

-The Deploy Action workflow creates a scheduled action configuration object, and the action is entered on the Scheduled Actions, Action History, and (if applicable) Action Approval pages in the Tanium Console.
-For details, see Managing actions.
+The action deployment workflow creates a scheduled action configuration object, and the action is entered on the Scheduled Actions, Action History, and (if applicable) Action Approval pages in the Tanium Console.
+For details, see Managing scheduled actions and history.